Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Center of and quantum coadjoint action

-\begin{remark} {\rm A difficulty with the group $\mathcal{G}$ is that its elements act only on subsets of $Spec(\mathcal{Z}(U_\epsilon))$: in the formulas (\ref{coadjointactionproof}), the parameter $t\in \mc$ must be such that the lower right entries of the computed matrices are non zero.
-However it has various merits as compared to the group $\mathcal{G}_{DCK}$ of Theorem \ref{DCKPteo}:
+\begin{remk} A difficulty with the group $\mathcal{G}$ is that its elements act only on subsets of $\operatorname{Spec}(\mathcal{Z}(U_\epsilon))$: in the formulas (\ref{coadjointactionproof}), the parameter $t\in \mc$ must be such that the lower right entries of the computed matrices are non zero.
+However it has various merits as compared to the group $\mathcal{G}_{\rm DCK}$ of Theorem \ref{DCKPteo}: \begin{enumerate}\itemsep=0pt